NadavTasher/Handasaim-Old-Web-Application-Builder/README.md

 ## Handasaim Web Builder (Compiler)
-This repository is the compiler for the 'Handasaim+' Web-App.
+The compiler for the 'Handasaim+' Web-App.